UNNC-Fab/2025-1-XiaonaXu/docs/assignments/1PM/week1.md

    npm run docs:dev
    ```

-  Open your browser to http://localhost:5173 to see the default VitePress site.

 ## Step 2: Customizing the Site
 change the menu and add a side bar to your site by editing the `content.mts` file.
 Here's an example: